Axiologic/SwarmShape/README.md

 * very gentle learning curve to become effective (a few days for beginner programmers without JS and JQuery experience)
 * few, natural concepts: models, controllers, bind-able chains, watch chains from controllers, html views with bindings and specific attributes like shape-model, shape-ctrl, shape-context, custom attributes.
 * DECLARATIVE: produce disciplined, encapsulated code
-* is like Angular.js in some aspects but provides real MVVM (modify DOM not strings, extend HTML with controllers and attributes, multiple views)
+* is like Angular.js in some aspects but provides real MVVM (modify DOM not strings, extend HTML with controllers and attributes)
 * TYPED models using an internal JavaScript DSL.
 Offers dynamic view injection and better error handling
 * clear separation between models (bindable properties), views (declarative html) and controllers (allowed to modify DOM elements, implement bindings and custom behavior)
 * inversion of control in a declarative way: automatically insert views in DOM using the type of the model

-* dynamic controllers: dynamic view injection, you can have multiple views for a model using shape-context attributes
+* dynamic controllers: dynamic view injection, you can have multiple views for a model using shape-context  attribute

          <!-- declare a dynamic controller (the view will be injected on the type of model)